-If you would like to make a complaint or report a Bylaw infraction, please complete a written complaint form at City Hall or the Williams Lake Fire Hall.
+If you would like to make a complaint or report a Bylaw infraction, CLICK HERE or complete a written complaint form at City Hall or the Williams Lake Fire Hall.

-If an issue requires more immediate attention, or you have a question, please contact us through the front desk at City Hall:
+If you have an issue which requires more immediate attention, or you have a question, please contact us through the front desk at City Hall:

 • by phone at 250.392.2311